MicrosoftDocs/quantum-docs-pr/articles/quantum-computer-trace-simulator-distinct-inputs-checker.md

 ```

 Now `op1` and `op2` are both obtained using partial application and share a
 qubit.
-When user calls `DoBoth` in the example above the result of the operation
+When the user calls `DoBoth` in the example above the result of the operation
 will depend on the order of `op1` and `op2` inside `DoBoth`.
 This is definitely
-not what user would expects to happen.
-The distinct inputs checker will detect
+not what the user would expect to happen.
+The `Distinct Inputs Checker` will detect
-such situation when enabled and will throw `DistinctInputsCheckerException`.
+such situations when enabled and will throw `DistinctInputsCheckerException`.

 `[TODO: Add reference to
 Microsoft.Quantum.Simulation.Simulators.QCTraceSimulators.DistinctInputsCheckerException
 ]`

-# Using Distinct inputs checker in your C# program
+# Using Distinct Inputs Checker in your C# program

-The following is an example of C# driver code for using Quantum computer trace
+The following is an example of C# driver code for using the quantum computer trace
-simulator with Distinct inputs checker enabled:
+simulator with the `Distinct Inputs Checker` enabled:

 ```csharp
 using Microsoft.Quantum.Simulation.Core;